Section 179 Vehicles: What to Know

 The Section 179 tax deduction lets small businesses deduct the cost of qualifying equipment rather than depreciating the cost over several years.
 It...

-Understanding and utilizing these new provisions in Section 179 allows you to make strategic decisions that align with your financial goals while complying with current tax regulations.
-Ensure you're prepared for 2025 by consulting with a tax professional who can guide you through these updates and help you leverage them for your business.
+Understanding the new provisions in the One Big, Beautiful Bill Act regarding capital equipment investing enables you to make strategic decisions that align with your financial goals while complying with current tax regulations.
+Ensure you're prepared for capital equipment investments by consulting with a tax professional who can guide you through these updates and help you leverage them for your business.
 In the meantime, use Huddle Business Capital's handy Section 179 tax deduction calculator to see estimated savings.

-Huddle Business Capital is not affiliated with nor endorses the Internal Revenue Service (IRS), RSM US LLP, or Nolo.
+Huddle Business Capital is not affiliated with nor endorses Lewis Rice LLC or RSM US LLP.
 This Huddle Business Capital blog article is purely educational and contains general information and opinions; it is not intended to provide advice or recommendations of any kind.

 The Section 179 tax deduction lets small businesses deduct the cost of qualifying equipment rather than depreciating the cost over several years.
 It...